-None of the members of the Compensation Committee is, or was during the last completed fiscal year, an employee or officer of HSNi or a former employee of HSNi, nor did any of them have any relationship requiring disclosure under Item 404 of Regulation S-K under the Securities Exchange Act of 1934, or the Exchange Act.
+None of the members of the Compensation Committee is, or was during the last completed fiscal year, an employee or officer of HSNi or a former employee of HSNi, nor did any of them have any relationship requiring disclosure under Item 404 of Regulation S-K under the Exchange Act.
 In addition, during the last completed fiscal year, none of our executive officers have served as a member of the board of directors or compensation committee of any other entity that has or has had one or more of its executive officers serving as a member of our Board or the Compensation Committee.